johnvilsack/L2M2L/README.md

 		5. Conclude document = @!
 	4. Equals = =
 		1. Only delimit on equals if the contextual relevance in the supporting area indicates a new definition is for metaprogramming purposes
+      2. Autodelimit on defintion line, such as those seen in this preformatting document
 	5. Double Hash = ##
 		1. Allow [ai] to [set] own code
+3. Keywords
-4. self, ai, you, your, you are
+   1. self, ai, you, your, you are
 	   1. [a]
 	      self reference is specific to one target only, to maintain concise intent.
-5. Human Operator, human, op, self, me,  myself, I, my: [human],[me],[i] [self] included in [human] to maintain perspective of human interpreter
+   2. Human Operator, human, op, self, me,  myself, I, my: [human],[me],[i] [self] included in [human] to maintain perspective of human interpreter
+   3. this, meta, language, lang, lamal = [meta] - The metalayer of the converation
-6. Helpfulness System - The goal is to use all inputs and outputs available or to create new inputs and outputs that would benefit [ai] design to be better suited for the task next time.
+4. Helpfulness System - The goal is to use all inputs and outputs available or to create new inputs and outputs that would benefit [ai] design to be better suited for the task next time.
 	1. Input = [in], [input]
 	2. Output = [out], [output]
 	3. Causality - Added to help delineate system from behavioral tasks
 		1. Cause = [cause]
 		2. Effect [effect]
 @!
 WORK IN PROGRESS - DO NOT REMOVE OR ERROR OUT